We are Pleased to announce we are reopening on Saturday 18th June at 2pm

 If your community or nature group wants a free display table at the event please contact me.
 John.firstname.lastname@example.org

 PLEASE LOOK AT THE VIDEO ON THE RIGHT TO SEE OUR RESERVE

 The Litten Nature Reserve is a hectare in size and is a little gem hidden away in Greenford, West London.
 It has three ponds, two natural which tend to fill in the winter & dry out in the summer.
 The other small pond is near the Education Building and is used for pond dipping.

-The main tree is the English Penducular Oak.
+The main trees in the reserve are the English Peduncular Oak & Ash.
 A line of Oaks (from a former hedgerow) are of particular wildlife value as they are hundreds of years old.

 Paths are laid out in the reserve where a "Mini Beast Area" and "Story Circle" plus various trees and plants can be seen and enjoyed.
 The site supports some of the original Middlesex Flora and Fauna.

 There is a classroom on site for local schools and the community to meet.